 My second book, Crimea is ours, was published simultaneously in the same three languages on March 18, 2015, the first anniversary of the annexation of Crimea.

 My third book, Childen of the empire, on the Russian speakers in the Baltic countries, was published in the same languages in 2016 and nominated to the Finnish Grand Prize for Journalism.

 My fourth book, Tanjas gata (Tanya’s street), is being published in the three languages in October 2017, upon the 100th anniversary of the October revolution.
-The book tells the extraordinary stories of the everyday lives of ordinary people in a Saint Petersburg street trying to lead everyday lives during the past century, 1917–2017.
+The book tells the extraordinary stories of ordinary people on a Saint Petersburg street trying to lead everyday lives during the past century, 1917–2017.